Bob175/getting_and_cleaning_data/README.md

 	3. Place the script file in the new "UCI HAR Dataset" directory
 	4. Load the script file with source("run_analysis.R") in R

-The output file will be saved to the current working directory.
+The output *.csv file will be saved to the current working directory.